CREATIVE

 Getting leadership or stakeholder buy-in for a rebrand requires a clear business rationale, not just a creative vision.
 A few approaches that tend to work:

-• Define clear objectives tied to business outcomes
+• Define clear objectives tied to measurable business outcomes

 • Build a financial analysis covering the direct and indirect impact of the rebrand

-• Use data and analytics to support your argument
+• Use data and analytics to support the case — customer research, competitive analysis, win/loss data

 • Reference case studies and examples from companies that have rebranded successfully